This grilled mahi mahi recipe is served with a balsamic tomato mixture for an easy dinner that is healthy and delicious.

 - 1 teaspoon olive oil

 - Add the sliced tomatoes to a bowl.
-Sprinkle with salt and pepper.
-Stir in the olive oil, basil, garlic and vinegar and allow the tomatoes to marinate for about 10 minutes.
+Season with salt and black pepper.
+Stir in one tablespoon of olive oil, basil, garlic and vinegar and allow the tomatoes to marinate for about 10 minutes.

 - Next, oil the grill grates using olive oil or cooking spray.

 - Remove the fish from the grill.
-Spoon the balsamic tomatoes over top of the fish.
+Spoon the balsamic tomato sauce over top of the fish.
 Serve immediately.

 If you make a recipe, be sure to snap a photo and hashtag it #homeandplate.
 I’d love to see what you cook!